royragsdale/picoCTF-legacy/README.md

 5. local deployment [examples](./vagrant)

 ### picoCTF-web
 The competitor facing web site, the API for running a CTF, and the management functionality for CTF organizers.
 The development [Vagrantfile](./Vagrantfile)) deploys picoCTF-web to a virtual machine (web) at http://192.168.2.2/.
+If you want to modify the look and feel of the website, this is the place to start.

 ### picoCTF-shell-manager
 The tools to create, package, and deploy challenges for use with the picoCTF platform.
 This supports the deployment of auto-generated challenge instances and provides competitors shell access to aid in challenge solving.
 The development [Vagrantfile](./Vagrantfile) deploys the shell-server as a second virtual machine (shell) at http://192.168.2.3/.
+If you want to modify challenge deployment primitives, this is the place to start.

 ### picoCTF-problems
 Example challenges that are compatible with the picoCTF platform.
 These challenges can be easily shared, deployed, or adapted for use in a CTF.
 The development [Vagrantfile](./Vagrantfile) installs these examples to the shell server and loads them into the web interface.
+If you want to see how to create challenges or leverage the hacksport library, this is the place to start.

+### Provisioning with Ansible
+The tool we use to install, configure, deploy, and administer the picoCTF platform is [Ansible](https://www.ansible.com/).
+This allows us to create flexible, parameterized, automated playbooks and roles that apply across development, staging, and production environments.
+If you want to modify way the platform is configured, this is the place to start.

+### AWS deployment with Terraform
+The tool we use to codify our infrastructure as code is [Terraform](https://www.terraform.io/).
+This allows a simple process for creating, destroying, and managing a public deployment of the platform.
+If you want to run a live competition on AWS, this is the place to start.

 ## Contact